jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) The information specified in subsection (3) must be provided to the best of the knowledge and belief of the person who provides the information if the person does not have certain knowledge of the relevant matters.
 (5) In this section and in section 85L, unless the context otherwise requires,—
   - **authorised officer of the Ministry** means an officer of the Ministry who is authorised by the chief executive of the Ministry to provide information under this section
-  - **authorised officer of the police** means a Police employee who is authorised by the Commissioner of Police to provide information under this section
+  - **authorised officer of the Police** means a Police employee who is authorised by the Commissioner of Police to provide information under this section
-  - **ministry** means the Ministry of Justice
+  - **Ministry** means the Ministry of Justice
   - **sex offence** means an offence under any of sections 127 to 144C of the Crimes Act 1961
   - **victim** means the person against whom an offence is committed by another person.